 - Candidates who have worked at a start-up can also enjoy an edge.
 Since start-ups require versatility, candidates can up their case by showcasing their well-rounded understanding of how a business works.

-- However, the most commonly accepted MBA hopefuls are those having a background in science and technology.
+- Commonly accepted MBA hopefuls are those having a background in science and technology.

-Regardless of how much work experience you have and what your job post-undergraduate degree was, candidates must strive to demonstrate that they will be a promising addition to the class.
+Regardless of work experience after an undergraduate degree, candidates must demonstrate being a promising addition to the class.
 Assure them that you are willing to work hard, prepared to progress academically, and excel professionally post your MBA.
-Throw light on any sort of managing experience that you have, be it leading a team or managing a project at work.
+Throw light on any managing experience you have, be it leading a team, or managing a project at work.
 Also, never forget to look outside of work.
-If you diligently follow a hobby, play a sport, serve at the community center, or do your bit for the environment, it can be a good mention on your resume.
+Your choice of a hobby, sport, or service at the community centre can be a good mention on your resume.